jmarreros/init-plugin-WordPress-Composer/README.md

-# Lemans Migration
+# Init plugin with Composer

-Custom plugin to migrate Joomla data to WooCommerce
+Custom plugin sample for  initialization